 Today, the State of New York and GWWO unveiled designs for the new Niagara Falls Welcome Center.

 More than nine million people travel to Niagara Falls every year to witness the 3,160 tons of water that flow over the falls every second.
-The oldest state park in the United States, Niagara Falls State Park has a vast history encompassing many American stories including its discovery by local Native Americans, Harriet Tubman’s crossing as part of the Underground Railroad, its suffering at the hands of the Industrial Revolution, which led to its preservation by the state, and the daredevils whose desire for an extreme thrill push them to make the trip over the falls.
+The oldest state park in the United States, Niagara Falls State Park has a vast history encompassing many American stories including its discovery by Indigenous peoples, Harriet Tubman’s crossing as part of the Underground Railroad, its suffering at the hands of the Industrial Revolution, which led to its preservation by the state, and the daredevils whose desire for an extreme thrill push them to make the trip over the falls.

 To replace the current outdated and cramped facility, New York State Office of Parks, Recreation & Historic Preservation engaged GWWO – renowned experts in the design of visitor and interpretive centers – to provide full design services for a new welcome center within Niagara Falls State Park.
 The new center will offer an immersive experience, both inside the building and out, taking visitors on a journey through time, spanning the eras of geological formation and human impacts on the falls, bringing to life the many voices and perspectives of those experiencing its beauty and grandeur, and highlighting the flora and fauna of the environs.